Arteiii/membrs/README.md

 curl -O -L https://github.com/arteiii/membrs/releases/latest/download/membrs && chmod +x membrs && sudo ./membrs
 ```

+## Description

+As I am incredibly annoyed by projects that are hard to set up,
+I will do my best to make it as easy as possible.
+Currently, planned is an installer (membrs bin) that installs all dependencies and prerequisites for you.

+## Disclaimer

+This project is not even close to perfect.
+It is my first ever fullstack web application, and I am using it as a learning project.
+Prior to this, I had never worked with technologies like PostgreSQL, Axum, Next.js, or OAuth with Discord.

+Given that this is a learning project, you might encounter bugs, incomplete features, or suboptimal code.
+Your understanding and patience are appreciated.
+If you have any suggestions or improvements, feel free to contribute!

 ## License

 this project is licensed under the AGPL v3 license